nerds-with-keyboards/commerseum-display/README.md

 **Note:** This starter uses [Gatsby v4](https://www.gatsbyjs.com/gatsby-4/).

-The web app harnesses the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment, and CDN distribution.
+The web app harnesses the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment and CDN distribution.

 ## Features